loftusa/attendome/README_old.md

 ## Evaluation Strategy

-Measure embedding quality through attention head classification and retrieval tasks across models.
-The evaluation framework includes both supervised classification and unsupervised similarity metrics.
+Measure embedding quality through attention head classification tasks - if our embeddings capture meaningful attention head properties, we should be able to classify heads by type (induction, copying, etc.) across different models.

-### Classification Metrics
-- **Precision/Recall**: For induction head detection within each model using configurable thresholds
-- **Cross-model F1**: Binary classification of induction vs non-induction heads using learned embeddings
-- **Multi-class Classification**: Extending to copying heads, retrieval heads, and other attention patterns

-### Retrieval Metrics
+Metrics:

-- **Induction-retrieval@k**: Given an induction head in model A, rank all heads from other models by embedding similarity; measure recall@k for finding corresponding induction heads
+- Induction-retrieval@k: given an induction head in model A, rank heads from all other models by embedding cosine; report recall.
-- **Mean Reciprocal Rank (MRR)**: Average of reciprocal ranks for true positive retrievals
-- **Top-k Accuracy**: Percentage of queries where the correct head type appears in top-k results

-### Reconstruction Metrics
+- Binary classification: logistic reg. on embeddings $\rightarrow$ F1 for induction vs non-induction.
-- **Attention MSE**: $\text{MSE}(\hat{A}, A)$ between predicted and actual attention patterns on held-out sequences
+- Reconstruction: $\text{MSE}(\hat{A}, A)$ on held-out prompts.
-- **Pattern Correlation**: Pearson correlation between predicted and ground-truth attention weights
-- **Outlier Detection**: Mean reconstruction error per head to identify "non-embeddable" attention patterns
+- Outlier score: mean reconstruction error per head; high-error tails flagged “non-embeddable’’.

-### Current Statistical Analysis
-The implementation provides comprehensive analysis including:
-- Score distribution statistics (mean, std, percentiles, min/max)
-- Head classification counts and percentages across models
-- Top-k ranking of induction heads by score
-- Cross-model comparison and aggregation statistics